AnthonyLimanto/PointsBet_Coding_Test/README.md

 ------------------------------------------------------------------------------------------------------------

+Added test directory to allow for easy testing of code, left StringFormatter.cs in both in test project directory and root directory

 How to Run

-1. Navigate to the test folder
+1. Navigate to the test directory
 2. run "dotnet run" on terminal